tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 ![Transaction tree graph](Images/transactions_tree.png)

-* The tree is to deep, however it can be observed that only one subtree grows.
+* The tree is to deep.
+However, it can be observed that only one subtree grows.

 * This phenomenon occurs when the target classes are imbalanced.

-* Having imbalanced target classes is a common problem in classification machine learning algorithms, when there are a disproportionate ratio of observations in each class.
+* Having imbalanced target classes is a common problem in classification machine learning algorithms when there are a disproportionate ratio of observations in each class.

-Comment to students, that they will learn how to deal with imbalanced classes in next class.
+Explain to students that they will learn how to deal with imbalanced classes in next class, and that there are other tree algorithms such as ensemble learners that can be better at modeling imbalanced classes.

-Answer any questions before moving on.

 ---

 ### 9. Instructor Do: Introduction to Ensemble Learning (10 min)

-In this activity, students will be introduced to ensemble learning, weak learners and random forest.
+In this activity, students will be introduced to ensemble learning, weak learners, and random forests.

-Navigate to the _Introduction to Ensemble Learning_ section of the Lesson 11.2 slides.
+Navigate to the _Introduction to Ensemble Learning_ section of the slides.
 Highlight the following:

 * Address the class and tell them that if they were to take all of the classification models they've used so far and compared them, they'd find that some algorithms performed better than others, as expected.